silicon-vlsi/project2020/README.md

 - [ ] Add a NGSpice section with a quickstart guide to this README
 - [ ] Create a customized `Sue` schematic editor and add to repo.
 - [ ] Compile [Magic] in LXLE and add to the repo.
+- [ ] File a bug report with ngspice regarding the file deleting when in edit mode.

 * * *